 However, if you introduce these changes poorly, you risk isolating your potential volunteer and donor base and offending your existing ones.
 When making changes to established brand identity, you need to be sure any changes have benefits that significantly outweigh the risks of potentially losing the credibility and identity you’ve spent time building.

 Ensure you are conveying your rebranding efforts clearly so that your volunteers, donors, and the general public don’t end up confused or otherwise estranged from the brand they know.

 Ensure your audience is informed to prevent your rebranding efforts from causing frustration.

 Even major for-profit businesses make mistakes when rebranding.
 In the following video, we look at four rebranding failures so that you can gracefully avoid these rebranding pitfalls.

 A strong brand identity can mean the difference between your nonprofit succeeding beyond your wildest dreams or failing miserably.

 The good news is that whether you succeed or fail is in your hands.

 We regularly update this complete nonprofit branding guide.
-It was last updated on September 24, 2020.
+We most recently updated this guide on February 21, 2022.